 3 TERMINOLOGY

 For the purpose of this draft standard, the following definitions shall apply.

-3.1 Nominal Size (DN) ─ The numerical designation for the size of a hose, which is a convenient round number approximately equal to the manufacturing dimension, in millimetres (mm).
+3.1 Nominal Size (DN) — The numerical designation for the size of a hose, which is a convenient round number approximately equal to the manufacturing dimension, in millimetres (mm).

-3.2 Nominal Outside Diameter ─ The specified outside diameter, in millimetres (mm) assigned to a nominal size.
+3.2 Nominal Outside Diameter — The specified outside diameter, in millimetres (mm) assigned to a nominal size.

-3.3 Bore ─ Inside of a hose through which the material to be conveyed passes.
+3.3 Bore — Inside of a hose through which the material to be conveyed passes.

-3.4 Hose ─ Flexible tube consisting of a lining, reinforcement and usually, an outer cover.
+3.4 Hose — Flexible tube consisting of a lining, reinforcement and usually, an outer cover.

-3.5 Hydrostatic Stability ─ Ability to resist, within limits, changes in length and/or diameter and/or twist at a specified pressure.
+3.5 Hydrostatic Stability —Ability to resist, within limits, changes in length and/or diameter and/or twist at a specified pressure.

-3.6 Hydrostatic Stability Test ─ Non-destructive test in which the change in length and/or diameter and/or twist of a hose is measured at a specified pressure.
+3.6 Hydrostatic Stability Test — Non-destructive test in which the change in length and/or diameter and/or twist of a hose is measured at a specified pressure.

-3.7 Internal Diameter ─ Diameter of the bore of a hose, in mm.
+3.7 Internal Diameter — Diameter of the bore of a hose, in mm.

-3.8 Mandrel ─ Rigid or flexible rod or tube of circular cross-section on which certain types of hose are manufactured.
+3.8 Mandrel — Rigid or flexible rod or tube of circular cross-section on which certain types of hose are manufactured.

-3.9 Wall Thickness at any Point ─ The value of the measurement of the wall thickness at any point around the circumference of a hose, rounded off to the next higher 0.1 mm.
+3.9 Wall Thickness at any Point — The value of the measurement of the wall thickness at any point around the circumference of a hose, rounded off to the next higher 0.1 mm.

-3.10 Minimum Wall Thickness at any Point ─ The minimum value for the wall thickness at any point around the circumference of a hose, rounded off to the next higher 0.1 mm.
+3.10 Minimum Wall Thickness at any Point — The minimum value for the wall thickness at any point around the circumference of a hose, rounded off to the next higher 0.1 mm.

-3.11 Maximum Wall Thickness at any Point ─ The maximum value of the wall thickness at any point around the circumference of a hose, rounded off to the next higher 0.1 mm.
+3.11 Maximum Wall Thickness at any Point — The maximum value of the wall thickness at any point around the circumference of a hose, rounded off to the next higher 0.1 mm.

-3.12 Mean Wall Thickness ─ The arithmetical mean of at least four measurements regularly spaced around the circumference and in the same cross-section of a hose, including the measured minimum and the measured maximum values of the wall thickness in that cross-section and rounded off to the next higher 0.1 mm.
+3.12 Mean Wall Thickness — The arithmetical mean of at least four measurements regularly spaced around the circumference and in the same cross-section of a hose, including the measured minimum and the measured maximum values of the wall thickness in that cross-section and rounded off to the next higher 0.1 mm.

-3.13 Tolerance ─ The permitted variation of the specified value of a quantity, expressed as the difference between the permitted maximum value or the permitted minimum value and the specified value.
+3.13 Tolerance — The permitted variation of the specified value of a quantity, expressed as the difference between the permitted maximum value or the permitted minimum value and the specified value.

-3.14 Working Pressure (PN) ─ The numerical designation of a hose related to the mechanical characteristics of that hose used for reference purposes.
+3.14 Working Pressure (PN) — The numerical designation of a hose related to the mechanical characteristics of that hose used for reference purposes.
 For plastics piping systems, it corresponds to the allowable operating pressure, in bar, conveying water at 27°C.

 3.15 Tests

-3.15.1 Type Tests ─ The tests carried out whenever a change is made in the composition or in the size/series in order to establish the suitability and the performance capability of the hoses.
+3.15.1 Type Tests — The tests carried out whenever a change is made in the composition or in the size/series in order to establish the suitability and the performance capability of the hoses.

-3.15.2 Acceptance Test ─ The tests carried out on samples selected from a lot for the purpose of acceptance of the lot.
+3.15.2 Acceptance Test — The tests carried out on samples selected from a lot for the purpose of acceptance of the lot.

-3.17 Virgin Material ─ Material in such form as granules or powder that has not been subjected to use or processing other than that required for its manufacture and to which no reprocessable or recyclable material(s) have been added.
+3.17 Virgin Material — Material in such form as granules or powder that has not been subjected to use or processing other than that required for its manufacture and to which no reprocessable or recyclable material(s) have been added.

 4 CLASSIFICATION OF HOSES

 The hose shall be classified by pressure ratings (working pressures) at 27°C as given in Table 1.

 Table 1 Type of Lay Flat Hose

 (Clause 4)